jhs/deepeval/docs/blog/deepeval-vs-trulens.md

 ---
 title: DeepEval vs Trulens
-description: As the open-source LLM evaluation framework, DeepEval contains everything Trulens have, but also a lot more on top of it.
+description: As the open-source LLM evaluation framework, DeepEval contains everything Trulens has, but also a lot more on top of it.
 slug: deepeval-vs-trulens
 authors: [penguine]
 date: 2025-03-19